7even/vkontakte_api/README.md

 ## Roadmap

 * Authentication (getting the access_token from VK)
-* Array arguments (instead of comma-separated lists in Strings)
 * Maybe Struct-like objects in result (instead of Hashes)
 * RDoc/YARD coverage